rbatis/rbatis.io/docs/v4/README.md

 *  show the database `rows` data . you can see log(```query <= len=1,rows=[{"id":1}]```)
 *  show decoding invalid type Which field did the parsing fail. you can see error(```"invalid type: integer `1`, expected a string, key=`status`"```)

-Note! debug_mode should set log level to 'debug'
+please notice, debug_mode should set log level to 'debug'

 > how to open debug_mode features on Cargo.toml?
 ```toml